JetBrains-Research/astminer/docs/storages.md

 # Storages

 The storage defines how the ASTs should be saved on disk.
-For now, `astminer` support tree-based and path-based storage formats.
+For now, `astminer` supports several tree-based and path-based storage formats.

-`Astminer` also knows how to find the structure of the dataset and can save trees or path contexts in the appropriate holdout folders. (`train`, `val` and `test`).
+`astminer` also knows how to find the structure of the dataset and can save trees or path contexts in the appropriate holdout folders. (`train`, `val` and `test`).
 If the data is not structured, all trees will be saved in the `data` folder.
 Description files for trees or paths will be saved along with holdouts in the same `outputPath` directory.

+[//]: # "As far as I know, datasets are split to the three parts randomly, only the size of each part is defined.
+So what is it about the structure that helps split the dataset?"

 Storage config classes are defined in [StorageConfigs.kt](../src/main/kotlin/astminer/config/StorageConfigs.kt).